Equine nutrition: Heaves

-Moldy or dusty hay fed to horses is the most common cause of Recurrent airway obstruction, also known as COPD or "heaves."
-This is a chronic condition of horses involving an allergic bronchitis characterized by wheezing, coughing, and labored breathing.
+Moldy or dusty hay fed to horses is the most common cause of Recurrent airway obstruction, also known as COPD or "heaves,” a chronic condition of horses involving an allergic bronchitis.

-"Tying up"
+Tying up

 Equine exertional rhabdomyolysis, also known as "tying up" or azoturia, is a condition to which only some horses are susceptible and most cases are linked to a genetic mutation.
 In horses prone to the condition, it usually occurs when a day of rest on full grain ration is followed by work the next day.
 This pattern of clinical signs led to the archaic nickname "Monday morning sickness".
 The condition may also be related to electrolyte imbalance.
 Proper diet management may help minimize the risk of an attack.